-1. Engage: Stand or sit in a circle.
+- 1. Engage: Gather students in a circle.
 Explain that today the class will be making stone soup, showing students your stone.
-If they've heard it already, ask students to recall the story Stone

-- 3. Wash Hands Break!
-(5 min.)

-- 4. Knife Safety Demonstration (5 min.)

-- salect role cards and find their stations.
+If they've heard it already, ask students to recall the story Stone Soup.
+If they haven't heard it, read it aloud.
+Guide them to remember the theme that each person's small contribution in a community can add to a significant end result.
+(5 min.) - 2.
+Explain the Activity: Tell students, You'll each play a role in preparing the soup, and each person's contribution makes this soup tasty.
+Explain that you'll hand out role cards, with two to three people sharing each role.
+Say, It's important that you share the task, and make sure everyone with your job gets a turn.
+Explain that when you call out for their ingredient, they should bring up the bowl of the prepared veggie and will have a chance to stir it into the pot.
+Remind them that the pot will be very hot, and ask them for ways to be safe.
+Then explain what they'll do with down time.
+Say, When you're finished prepping your ingredient, you should clean up your spot, and then write the recipe to take home.
+(5 min.) - 3.
+Hand-Washing Break (5 min.) - 4.
+Knife Safety Demonstration (5 min.) - 5a.
+Preparing Veggies: Have students randomly select role cards and find their stations.
 The stations should be set up so that students need minimal guidance for preparing their vegetables.
 Call up students to deliver the vegetables during the appropriate time for cooking them.
 Try to make it fun and in keeping with the story Stone Soup.
 Say something like, You know what this soup could really use is some squash.
 I wonder if anyone in the village has squash; or Hmm, I once had a stone soup with a little bit of lemon juice, and it was delicious.
 When groups of students bring up their vegetable, allow them to pour it into the soup pot, and give each student a chance to stir.
-Try having students chant while

-Copyright © 2018 FoodCorps PROGRAM GUIDE 52

-they stir: "One, two, cha, cha, cha, pass!" or Shakespeare's "Double, double, toil and trouble, fire burn and cauldron bubble!"
+Try having students chant while they stir: "One, two, cha, cha, cha, pass!" or Shakespeare's "Double, double, toil and trouble, fire burn and cauldron bubble!"
 It doesn't matter what they say, but that it makes it fun, limits their turn, and reminds them to pass.

 - 5b.
-Writing Recipes: Once students have prepared and incorporated their ingredient into the cooking soup, have them write and decorate the recipe to bring home.
-(Steps 5 and 6 combined take 20 min). - 6.
+Writing Recipes: Once students have prepared and incorporated their ingredients into the cooking soup, have them write and decorate the recipe to bring home.
+(20 min). - 6.
 Cleanup: Taste and adjust the soup once all students have contributed.
 You may need to add more broth or more salt.
 While students are cleaning up their stations, portion the soup into individual bowls, and allow it to cool.
 (5 min.) - 7.
 Tasting: Pass out bowls, and remind students to wait until you tell them to start eating.
 As you share your stone soup, reflect on the experience.
 (10 min.)